Buy a gi and support the Australian BJJ community

 In addition to gis, Hooks also sells short and long-sleeved rashguards in the various belt level colours, plus grappling shorts.

 Atlas’ non-limited edition gis are also worth considering.
-Its Evo gi is light but strong, so it’s great for training on warm days.
+Its Industry Standard gi is a strong durable gi, so it’s great for training on warm days.
 It’s also IBJJF legal and comes with a gi bag.

 If you’re after no gi rash guards, shorts or compression gear, Atlas also has a range of high quality, well-designed products.